- Fellowship in 2014 at University of Oxford

-Dr Wai-Lung (Billy) Ng obtained his B.Sc. degree in Chemistry (1st Class Hons.) and Ph.D. in Chemistry from the Chinese University of Hong Kong (CUHK).
+Professor Billy Wai-Lung Ng obtained his B.Sc. degree in Chemistry (1st Class Hons.) and Ph.D. in Chemistry from the Chinese University of Hong Kong (CUHK).
 During his graduate study, he was a Fulbright Scholar at Massachusetts Institute of Technology (MIT), under the generous funding supports from the Lee Hysan Foundation and the Fulbright Program.
 From 2014 – 2016, he joined the University of Oxford as a Croucher Foundation Postdoctoral Fellow.
 He was then recruited to Harvard Medical School / Dana-Farber Cancer Institute as a research fellow from 2016 – 2019.
+He was honored as a Young Global Leader (2022) by the World Economic Forum.

 At Oxford, he developed several chemical protein modification reactions, such as “post-translational mutagenesis” for studying post-translational modifications of proteins , selective radical reactions for incorporating fluorine tags into proteins [5,6], and a site-selective strategy for creating deuterated proteins .
 At Harvard, he focused on the identification of new drug targets and therapeutic molecules for the treatment of lung cancer .

 Angew.
 Chem.
 Int.
 Ed., 2016, 55, 13818.